 Beer and desserts

-After dinner the driver gave a speech.
-He hadn't eating anything because he was too busy helping the people serving us and talking to everyone.
-He thought it had been an amazing journey and he emphasized how he loved working with people.
+After dinner, the driver gave a speech.
+He hadn't eaten anything because he was too busy helping the people serving us and talking to everyone.
+He thought it had been a fantastic journey and emphasized how he loved working with people.
 We could tell.
-After dessert we went to bed.
+After dessert, we went to bed.
 Bram was super drunk and didn't go to sleep until he had listened to music for an hour.
-The GPS tracker again hadn't worked today, I think the battery is empty.
+The GPS tracker again hadn't worked today, I think the battery was empty.

 Route of day 14